NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/why-it-is-important.md

 ## It affects us all

 For me as a UX designer, accessibility is an extremely important issue.
 On the one hand, the developers and the code can greatly improve a product in terms of accessibility.
-On the other hand, there is the design part, which also has a huge impact on accessibility. **As designers we have the power to make the Internet accessible to everyone**.
+On the other hand, there is the design part, which also has a huge impact on accessibility.
+As designers we have the power to make the Internet accessible to everyone.

-According to the [WHO](https://www.who.int/news-room/facts-in-pictures/detail/disabilities "WHO – 10 Facts on disability"){:target="_blank"}, **over 1 billion people worldwide suffer from some form of disability**.
+According to the [WHO](https://www.who.int/news-room/facts-in-pictures/detail/disabilities "WHO – 10 Facts on disability"){:target="_blank"}, over 1 billion people worldwide suffer from some form of disability.
 Not all of them can use digital solutions, but for those who can, we should make it as easy as it is for us.

 ---